 - Under “Your Tax Statement” 1098-T Statement should be listed as an option

-- Click on the Status: Delivered “+” sign to the right of “1098-T Statement” to open your 1098-T
+- Click on the Status: Delivered “+” sign to the left of “1098-T Statement” to open your 1098-T

 Transaction details related to the amounts reported on your 1098-T statement can be found on

 - Log in to Banner Self-Service

-- Select Student Services
+- Click on the Student Services Tab

-- Select Student Account
+- Click on Student Account

-- Under Tax Information Select “Transactions by Tax Year” and choose 2018
+- Under Tax Information Select “Transactions by Tax Year” and choose 2020

 Box 1 – Contains all payments (cash, check, loans, 3rd party payments, outside scholarships, university scholarships and grants, etc.) received by the university and applied to your student account up to the amount of qualified tuition and related expenses charged less any refunds received during the calendar year.
 Qualified tuition and related expenses include tuition and all mandatory fees less any tuition remission and exemptions.
 Qualified tuition and related expenses do not include charges such as rooms, meals, fines, parking passes, and other miscellaneous fees assessed to your student account.

-Box 2 – Will be left blank as the IRS and Congress have eliminated the ability for colleges and Universities to report qualified tuition and related expenses.
+Box 2 – Will be left blank as the IRS and Congress have eliminated the ability for colleges and universities to report qualified tuition and related expenses.

 Box 5 – Contains all scholarships and grants received including 3rd party payments from outside sources.